missdeer/quteGo/README.md

 ### Go variants

-q5go supports rectangular and toroidal boards.
+qutego supports rectangular and toroidal boards.
 Note that the latter can only be saved in a non-standard SGF format since the specification does not allow for it.
-When playing on a torus, q5go can be configured to extend the board past its regular dimensions, duplicating parts of the position for a better overview.
+When playing on a torus, qutego can be configured to extend the board past its regular dimensions, duplicating parts of the position for a better overview.
 Also, the board can be dragged with the middle mouse button.